espressif/esp-hosted/docs/Getting_started.md

 ```

 ## For Bluetooth/BLE functionality
+- Ensure that bluez is installed on Raspberry-Pi and it is downloaded in source format as well.
+Please refer [Setup](docs/Setup.md) instructions for more details.
+- In following test, Android device was used as a BT/BLE test device.
+For BLE testing, [nRF connect for mobile APP](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en_IN) was used.

-Go to `host/host_control/` folder to run following script.
+- Go to `host/host_control/` folder to run following script.

 ### UART based setup
-1. Execute `./rpi_init.sh btuart` to prepare RPi for Bluetooth operation
+1. Execute `./rpi_init.sh btuart` to prepare Raspberry-Pi for Bluetooth operation
-2. Execute `hciattach` command as below to add hci interface
+2. Execute `hciattach` command as below to add hci interface (i.e. hciX)
 ```
 $ sudo hciattach -s 115200 /dev/serial0 any 115200 flow
 ```

 ### SDIO based setup
-Execute `./rpi_init.sh` to prepare RPi for SDIO+BT operation.
+Execute `./rpi_init.sh` to prepare Raspberry-Pi for SDIO+BT operation.
-HCI interface will be available for use as soon as host driver detects esp32 device over SDIO interface.
+HCI interface (i.e hciX) will be available for use as soon as host driver detects ESP32 module over SDIO interface.
 User can use standard hci utilities over this interface to make use of BT/BLE feature.

-### For Testing of BT/BLE connection
+### BT/BLE Test procedure

-We have used [nRF connect for mobile APP](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en_IN) for testing of BT/BLE.

-### GATT server
+#### GATT server

 1. run `hciconfig`.
 Output should show only one `SDIO` interface.
 ```